-Wider GWB paths can substantially help to reduce overcrowding at the Port Authority Bus Terminal [“PABT”].
+Wider GWB bike paths can substantially help to reduce overcrowding at the Port Authority Bus Terminal [“PABT”].

-The challenge is documented in the PA’s Trans-Hudson Commuting Capacity Study (“THCCS”) as are criteria for solutions.
-Cycling across the GWB meets that criteria.
+The problem is detailed in the PA’s Trans-Hudson Commuting Capacity Study along with criteria for strategies to reduce that demand.
+Cycling across the GWB meets all their criteria.

 - Compete on cost and travel time